yesitsmewhoelse/subtr-on-the-go/README.md

 **query parameters**|**type**|**description**
 -----|-----|-----
-borrowing|boolena|Flag to enable or disable borrowing questions|Number|Number of questions to be given minuend_digits|Number|Number of digits in the minuend ubtrahend_digits|Number|Number of digits in the subtrahend
+borrowing|boolean|Flag to enable or disable borrowing questions|Number|Number of questions to be given minuend_digits|Number|Number of digits in the minuend subtrahend_digits|Number|Number of digits in the subtrahend

 **returns**|**description**
 -----|-----
-{}|Objects containg minuend, subtrahend, options and correct answers.
+[]|Array containg minuend, subtrahend, options and correct answers.

 Sample Request:
 ```